hpi-epic/BP2021/README.md

 [Pre-commit documentation](https://pre-commit.com/)

-We are using `pre-commit` to lint our files before committing.
+We are using `pre-commit` to lint and format our files before committing.
 Pre-commit itself should already have been installed through the `environment.yml`.
-Initialize pre-commit using
+Initialize pre-commit before the first commit using

 ```terminal
 pre-commit install
 ```

-To circumvent possible errors caused later on, run pre-commit once with the following command:
+To circumvent possible errors caused later on, we recommend also running pre-commit once using the following command:

 ```terminal
 pre-commit run --all-files